photo-cli/photo-cli/README.md

 ### Is Dry Run ( -d, --dry-run )

-Optional use for `copy` verb.
+Optional use for `copy`, `archive` verb.
 Simulate the same process without writing to output folder.
 No extra parameter needed.

 ### Reverse Geocode Provider ( -e, --reverse-geocode )

+Optional use for `copy`, `archive`, `info` verb.
+Must be used on `address` verb.
 Third-party provider to resolve photo taken address by photo's coordinates.

 | Option                  | Value |
 |-------------------------|-------|